 Permanent after being tenured in the Foreign Service by the Tenure Boards.

 The Department of State is developing a rank-order list of eligible hires to fill a limited number of Foreign Service Facility Manager vacancies.
 The specific number to be hired will depend on the needs of the Foreign Service.

 The U.S. Department of State is the lead foreign affairs agency formulating and implementing the President’s foreign policy and representing the interests of the United States throughout the world.
 The Department carries out this mission at over 270 embassies and consulates around the world, offices in the metropolitan Washington, D.C. area and other locations in the United States.
-A Foreign Service Facility Manager (FSFM) in the Bureau of Overseas Buildings Operations manages the Department of State's real property assets abroad.
+A Foreign Service Facility Manager (FSFM) in the Bureau of Overseas Buildings Operations manages the operations and maintenance of the Department of State's real property assets abroad.